 This means you don't need to constantly refer to your phone to know what's next up on the running schedule.

 Garmin Coach plans

-Your coach will offer suggestions on the workouts in your plan to make sure you get the most of them.
-If words like cadence mean nothing to you, there will be videos accompanying workouts to explain what these new running terms mean
+Your coach will offer suggestions on the workouts in your plan to make sure you get the most out of them.
+If words like cadence mean nothing to you, there will be videos accompanying workouts to explain what these new running terms mean.

-Ready to get into double digit miles?
-The half marathon plan can range from 12-16 weeks depending which plan you choose to go with and how much time you can free yourself up for training each week.
-Once you've done completed that benchmark run, you can expect to see a lot of similar runs that you'd get on the 5k plan.
-So easy runs, speed repeats, but those distances will invariably be a bit longer.
+Ready to get into double-digit miles?
+The half marathon plan can range from 12-16 weeks depending on which plan you choose to go with - and how much time you can free yourself up for training each week.

 Garmin Coach: Compatible watches

 When the company first launched Garmin Coach, the compatible watches veered towards the expensive end of Garmin's collection of wearables.

 Thankfully, that's now changed and there's now a bigger range of devices that will open the door to adaptive training plans.